 ESP-WROVER-KIT V3 Getting Started Guide¶

 This user guide shows how to get started with ESP-WROVER-KIT V3 development board including description of its functionality and configuration options.
-You can find out what version you have in section ESP-WROVER-KIT.
+For description of other versions of the ESP-WROVER-KIT check ESP32 Hardware Reference.

 If you like to start using this board right now, go directly to section Start Application Development.